Notes

 Pronouns:

-Jonny Baird (Associate Music Supervisor) is excited to be doing the tour for the third time as the associate music director and co-music arranger.
+Jonny Baird is excited to be a part of the Million Dollar Quartet family as the associate music director and co-music arranger.
 For the past 5 years he has been Music Supervisor for Norwegian Cruise Line.
 Shows includes Million Dollar Quartet, Priscilla Queen of the Desert, After Midnight, Winelovers the Musical.
 Broadway: Annie Revival.
 Tours: Bring It On, Sister Act.
 Jonny also orchestrates and arranges music throughout New York City.
 He was an orchestrator for the Virginia Symphony.
-He also co arranged and co orchestrated the Million Dollar Quartet Christmas album.
 Favorite shows he has music directed: Jersey Boys, Ragtime, Bat Boy, The Who’s Tommy, Les Miserables, Double Threat Trio.
 He holds a B.F.A. in Musical Theatre at Shenandoah Conservatory.
-He would like to thank everyone at Madison Wells Live for having him.
+He would like to thank everyone at the Phoenix Theatre Company and Madison Wells Live for having him.
 He’d also like to thank his family and friends for the countless support.

 Diego Garzón